MohnishGC/MohnishGC/README.md

 - 👋 Hi, I’m @MohnishGC
-- 👀 I’m interested in coding (in python) and web Development.
+- 👀 I’m interested in coding (in Python) and web Development.
 - 🌱 I’m currently learning AI Engineering.
-- 💞️ I’m looking to collaborate on python based Projects.
+- 💞️ I’m looking to collaborate on Python based Projects.
-- 📫 How to reach me victor27shelley@gmail.com
+- 📫 How to reach me mohnishbudhabaware@gmail.com

 <!---
 MohnishGC/MohnishGC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.